brmson/dataset-sts/README.md

   * [ ] COCO image-sentence ranking experiments

 So, this is for now as much a TODO list as an overview.

-Also, we'd like to provide a funneling tool that generates unified datasets across multiple sources, plus tools (mainly Python from our POV) to load them easily in your code.
+### Software tools

+**pysts/** Python module contains various tools for easily working with the dataset; **example_yu1412_sts.py** shows a simple embedding-based classifier hacked together on a few lines that wouldn't end up dead last in STS2015 competition.

 Other Datasets
 --------------